dosoft/vagrant-lxc-hadoop-hive/README.md

 3. Configure hadoop to store data in the ~/vagrant directory instead of default /tmp
 4. Configure password-less ssh access

-Resulting box will be created in the target subdirectory
+Resulting box will be generated in the target subdirectory

 ## Atlas